-- Help protect children, young people and adults from all forms of known or suspected abuse and/or neglect. - Be alert to any possible indicators and/or incidents of possible abuse and/or neglect occurring outside the scope of our services - and environments, that may be having an impact on those to whom we do provide a service. - Create and maintain a safe culture that is understood, endorsed and put into practice by all who work for, volunteer or access our programmes, services and facilities.
+- Help protect children, young people and adults from all forms of known or suspected abuse and/or neglect. - Be alert to any possible indicators and/or incidents of possible abuse and/or neglect occurring outside the scope of our services and environments, that may be having an impact on those to whom we do provide a service.